2019 Vault Rankings

 SDG&E provides electricity to a population of 3.7 million and natural gas to a population of 3.4 million.

 Southern California Gas Company serve Residential, commercial, industrial, utility electric generation and wholesale customers.
-It covers a population of more than 21.9 million (about 6 million meters).
+It covers a population of approximately 22 million (about 6 million meters).

-Sempra has reversed several years of declining sale and has posted consecutive years of strong revenue growth.
+Sempra's revenue has climbed steadily over the past five years.
 Net income is likewise in recovery after a very poor 2017 that saw profits fall by more than $1 billion.
+Over all, revenue increase 20% as well as 63% in net income.

-Net income jumped more than 300% to $1.1 billion due to a gain on the sale of its renewables assets, the contribution from its minority stake in its Texas holdings, and the absence of the $1.2 billion tax expense Sempra booked in 2017.
+Net income jumped about 110% to $2.4 billion due to a gain on the sale of its renewables assets, the contribution from its minority stake in its Texas holdings, and due to the increase of about $1.0 billion from their income from continuing operations.

-Sempra's cash on hand fell $118 million during 2018, ending the year at $246 million.
-The company's operations generated $3.4 billion and its financing generated $9.0 billion, while investing activities used $12.6 billion.
-Sempra's main cash uses were investments and acquisitions, capital expenditures, debt repayments, and dividends.
-Additional sources of liquidity, besides operating cash, included a debt issue and a public share offering.
+Sempra's cash on hand fell $29 million during 2019, ending the year at $217 million.
+The company's operations generated $3.1 billion and its financing generated $1.5 billion, while investing activities used $4.6 billion.

 San Diego, CA 92101-7123